koron/sedproxy/README.md

 * `-addr` - Address and port which reverse proxy to listen.
 * `-target` - Target HTTP server to rewriting.
 * `-messages` - JSON file for substitutions.
+* `-structuredmessages` JSON file for substitutions with path limitation.

 ### Message JSON format